Jean, Lady Kennedy

 Jean, Lady Kennedy (died 1767) was a Scottish noblewoman.
 She was the daughter of Captain Andrew Douglas of Mains, Dunbartonshire, and the wife of Sir John Kennedy, 2nd Bt of Culzean, Ayrshire.

-In addition to having twenty children of her own, Lady Kennedy was the adoptive mother of Scipio Kennedy, an African slave taken from Guinea as a child.
+Lady Kennedy gave birth to twenty children, but fourteen of them died at a young age.

 She married John Kennedy, heir to the baronetcy of Cullean (Culzean), on 28 March 1705.
 Their first child was born on 26 November 1706, but many of their children died in infancy.
 Their surviving children included: